FeaInGithub/MySQL-Project-Creating-Database-Design-and-Querying/README.md

-# MySQL Project: Data Modeling, Schema Design, and Queries
+# MySQL Project: Creating Database Design and Querying

 This project demonstrates database design and querying skills using **MySQL**.